How to make heart macrame bunting

-Test out the new skills you’ve learnt from our library of macramé knots on this macramé heart bunting project by the lovely Isabella of @_twome.
+Learn how to make macrame with our step by step macrame bunting tutorial.
+Test out the new skills you’ve learnt from our library of basic macrame knots on this beautiful heart bunting project by the lovely Isabella of @_twome.

 - Masking tape